ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #errors-commit-ready}

-The following are the list of errors related to Commit Ready:
+The following is the list of errors related to Commit Ready:

 - err_3.4.1: Badly formed message: wrong transaction ID.